infinitered/react-native-mlkit/docs/contributing/adding-a-new-module.md

 ## 1. Create a new module

-Either copy and paste an existing module and rename it, or create a new directory in the `modules` directory, and add the files required.
+Either copy and paste an existing module and rename it, or create a module by running `npx create-expo-module module-name --local` in the  `modules` directory, and add the files required.
 See the Expo Modules API documentation for more information.

 ## 2. Add the module to the example app